Photo by Faiz Prasla on Unsplash

 2. Gutter Detox

-Your house hates when its gutters are clogged with leaves and seeds, because rain and melting snow can leak into the basement.
-In fact, many wet basement problems can be traced to gutters.
+Your house hates when its gutters are packed with leaves and seeds, because rain and melting snow can leak into the basement.
+In fact, many wet basement problems can be traced to clogged gutters.

 3. Use Your Range Hood